Seeed-Studio/grove_stm32f030/README.md

 # burn/flash image/elf to STM32F030
-Most of time, we can use JLink to flash the MCU STM32F030 device, I think this is a simple method.
+Most of time, we can use SEGGER JLink/J-Flash to flash the MCU STM32F030 device, I think this is a simple method, cause which has a wizard steps.
-For advanced user play with Grove-RPi-Base-Hat, also can use RPi as a OpenOCD device,  see [Programming Microcontrollers using OpenOCD on a Raspberry Pi](https://learn.adafruit.com/programming-microcontrollers-using-openocd-on-raspberry-pi?view=all)
+Advanced user play with RPi & Grove-RPi-Base-Hat, also can use the RPi as a OpenOCD device, see [Programming Microcontrollers using OpenOCD on a Raspberry Pi](https://learn.adafruit.com/programming-microcontrollers-using-openocd-on-raspberry-pi?view=all)